 2. Limits Opportunities and Professional Growth

 Job hopping has downsides for workers, too, not just companies.
 From the employee’s point of view, job hopping limits your ability to develop mentor relationships and your exposure to long-term business challenges.
 If you’re constantly jumping every year, you are more likely to look for short-term resume-builders at each role, instead of sustainable solutions.

-“Recruiters are increasingly recognizing that shorter tenures are not necessarily ‘job hopping’ in a negative sense, but a way for candidates to gain diverse experience and skills or a result of factors external to the candidate,” said Phoebe Gavin, a career coach and founder of Better With Phoebe.
+“Recruiters are increasingly recognizing that shorter tenures are not necessarily ‘job hopping’ in a negative sense, but a way for candidates to gain diverse experience and skills or a result of factors external to the candidate,” Gavin said.

 “Recruiters are increasingly recognizing that shorter tenures are not necessarily ‘job hopping’ in a negative sense.”